 Panama City hosts the largest shopping mall in Central America called the Albrook Mall encompassing over 700 shops, an extensive food court and even a Merry Go Round and arcade center.
 The mall is connected to the metro system which is accessible to the downtown business district or you can easily catch a cab or Uber to this huge mall.
 You will find the typical designer stores and brands but also pan regional designers and brand merchandise.

 Tip – The Albrook Mall is also next to the main bus terminal hub along with a variety of hotels nearby for easy access to the mall or transportation around the country

-12. Fine dining in the city
+12. Fine dining in Panama city

-Panama City has a diversity of cuisine that covers latin, Caribbean, African and native indian spices and food.
-Eating out for a fine dining experience in the city is a wonderful epanxperience to try out the different cuisine or modern fusion tastes that combine all these various influences.
+Panama City has a diversity of cuisine that covers latin, Caribbean, African and native Indian spices and food.
+Eating out for a fine dining experience in the city is a wonderful experience to try out the different cuisine or modern fusion tastes that combine all these various influences.
 You can check out some of the fine dining experience at this website here for dining options for many of the restaurants in the Casco Viejo area of the city.

 13. Visiting Panema Viejo – the ruins of the original city

 Panama Viejo are the ruins of the original city of Panama, the area contains a cluster of ruined buildings and partial facades that harken to the city’s ancient past.
 This area is designated as a Unesco World Heritage site and worth a visit if you are interested in historic treasures – you may want to visit this area with a guide due to limited signage in English and a lack of information about any of the historic monuments that you will see in this district.
 For more information on the Unesco ruins at Panema Viejo, check out their main website here for details.

 14. Authentic shopping and eating where the locals go